dwangus/Facebook-On-Task-Firefox-Add-On/README.md

 - Using facebook's built-in feature and highlighting the "What's on your mind?" text-area!

-- Opening up the birthdays dialog! (if it's a friend's birthday)
+- Opening up the birthdays dialog! (if it is indeed a friend's birthday)

+- Look at your notifications, messages, or friend requests!

 ##To Install